 We believe the Holy Scriptures to be the inspired Word of God, as found within the sixty-six books of the Old and New Testaments.
 We believe these scriptures to be the final authority by which all human conduct, creeds, and opinions shall be judged.
 We believe these scriptures to be infallible and inerrant in the original writings, and are supernaturally preserved.
+We accept the Bible as the sole authority for Christian faith and practice, and base our doctrine on its sound truth.

 We believe in one triune God, eternally existing in three persons – the Father, the Son, and the Holy Spirit – each co-eternal in being, co-identical in nature, co-equal in power and glory, and having the same attributes and perfections.